Bonf6059/ISA-Medieval/README.md

 24/08/2026
 - Reorganized files
 - Removed Drying rack and related items if stoneborn cuisin is active
+- Moved textures to Mods "loadfolders" to lighten the load times

 18/08/2026
 - Removed unused assets and more (roe, jams, some weapons and armors)